The Scrappy Independents of Mumblegore

 Often made using new, inexpensive digital camera technologies or 16mm film stock, many of these low-fi productions featured the same actors from mumblecore: Swanberg, Amy Seimetz, Mark Duplass, and Greta Gerwig all crossed over into the scary subgenre.
 Since they didn’t have the budgetary dollars for monsters and special effects, the films found terror in prolonged dread, clever jump-scares, and stylized camerawork.
 But that didn’t stop directors like Ti West from using killer bats and zombies in his debut feature, The Roost (2005), produced by Fessenden’s independent Glass Eye Pix.
 However, more often than not, mumblegore explores everyday evils, such as people who kill for greed, or even worse, those who kill for no reason at all.

 It took time for mumblegore to pop, if it ever did.
 After releasing several small features at minor festivals, a group of friends and filmmakers collaborated on an anthology project called The Signal, co-directed by Dan Bush, David Bruckner, and Jacob Gentry.
 The movie depicts a brain-scrambling broadcast on television, radio, and cell phone signals that drives its victims to violence.
-The filmmakers cast their friends, such as AJ Bowen, Anessa Ramsey, and Justin Welborn, who have made appearances in many more independent horror flicks since.
+The filmmakers cast their friends, such as AJ Bowen, Anessa Ramsey, and Justin Welborn, who have appeared in many more independent horror flicks since.
 And they got their production to screen at the Sundance Film Festival in 2007.

 A year later, when Magnolia Pictures put the film into a limited theatrical release, it earned some disturbing buzz when a story broke about a man who entered a California theater and stabbed two moviegoers in a grisly scene straight out of the movie.
 Horror fans ate up the similarities, and though the box-office take amounted to a mere $400,000, the film’s budget was one-eighth of that.
 I remember seeing The Signal in the theater two days after the stabbing had been reported.
 It was opening night at Marcus Cinema in Oakdale, Minnesota, and the theater was sparsely attended.
 A handful of horror fans had gathered to see what the buzz was about.
 Every once in a while, you couldn’t help but look behind you, just in case someone was back there with a knife.